Your Privacy is Important.

 In general, we will not sell, share or rent information about you in ways different from what is disclosed in this statement.

 We do, however, cooperate with governments and private parties to enforce laws.
-Should there ever be an investigation of fraud, intellectual property infringement or other activity connected to this website that is illegal or may expose us or you to liability, we will disclose any information about you to government officials and private parties in accordance with state and federal laws.
+Should there ever be an investigation of fraud, intellectual property infringement, or other activity connected to this website that is illegal or may expose us or you to liability, we will disclose any information about you to government officials and private parties in accordance with state and federal laws.

 We are concerned about the safety and privacy of children who use the Internet.
-Although we encourage children to learn more about our organization and opportunities to serve their communities, we encourage that this be done with parental supervision.
+Although we encourage children to learn more about our organization and opportunities to serve their communities, we encourage that this is done with parental supervision.

 Consistent with the Children’s Online Privacy Protection Act of 1998 (“COPPA”), we will never knowingly request personally identifiable information from anyone under the age of 16 without prior verifiable parental consent.
 The Donation feature on our website invites children to participate in a charitable giving program.
 In compliance with COPPA, before collecting and storing any information from prospective participants, we take reasonable measures to verify their age.
 Users whom we establish to be under 16 will not be permitted to participate in the Donation program until we receive parental permission.